How to start a private clique

 yt clickhouse ctl set-option instance_count 2 --alias chyt_example_clique

 To view the clique status, use the status command.
-Once the clique's operation is started, the value of the status field changes to Ok and operation_state changes to running:
+Once the clique's operation is started, the value of the status field should change to Ok, and operation_state should change to running:

 {